Pendu/Advanced-Retreival-and-Re-ranking/docs/source/stage1_retrieval/literature_survey/hard_negative_mining_deep_dive.rst

 * ❌ = Not supported
 * N/A = Not applicable (inference-only library)

-.. list-table:: Hard Negative Mining Support by Library
+.. list-table:: Hard Negative Mining Support by Library (Training Time)
    :header-rows: 1
    :widths: 18 8 8 8 8 8 8 8 8 8 10